-These forms are also available in the Office of the Registrar in Florence Evans Hall.
+This is also available in the Office of the Registrar in Florence Evans Hall.
 Completed forms can be emailed to records@rio.edu, faxed to 740-245-7445, or dropped off at the Registrar's Office or any of our three centers (Jackson, McArthur, and Meigs).